 Better is a term I’d rather not use.
 Each individual has needs and expectations.
 Our goal is to meet and exceed those expectations within a budget.
 With that said, here are the pros & cons of each:

-- Natural wood – material is less costly – labor is more costly – you may choose the color of stain to be applied to your floor or even customize if need be – dust is generated when the floors are sanded but a “dust free” method is available for a nominal fee – the staining & sealing procedure does produce a smell initially.
+- Natural wood – the material is less costly – labor is more costly – you may choose the color of stain to be applied to your floor or even customize if need be – dust is generated when the floors are sanded but a “dust-free” method is available for a nominal fee – the staining & sealing procedure does produce a smell initially.

 Can I move or remove walls during a kitchen or bathroom remodel?

 Of course, the type of wall and what is housed inside of it will determine the cost and final appearance.
 If the wall is load-bearing (holds up the structure of the house), and LVL (laminated veneer lumber) beam will need to be added and a soffit created.
 If the wall houses plumbing, electricity, or ductwork, the utilities will also need to be relocated.
 In most cases, it is not a problem to remove or move walls but every project comes with unique situations that need to be addressed individually